-Millicom strengthened the Compliance function, adding two additional senior Compliance Officers for the Africa operations and a replacement in Latin America control self-assessments in quarterly Local Compliance Committees.
+Millicom strengthened the Compliance function, adding two additional senior Compliance Officers for the Africa operations and a replacement in Latin America.

 Internal Audit worked with the business units to develop action plans to address the findings from the compliance audit, and we implemented those plans.
 Third parties found to be in violation of our policies were terminated or remediated.